-What are some natural remedies for allergies?
-If you’re a longtime sufferer, you may even be wondering, “Is there a natural remedy for allergies that works?”
+If you’re a longtime allergy sufferer, you may be wondering, “Is there a natural remedy that works?”
 You bet there is — in fact, there are several.
 Though allergies can strike any time of year, there are certain times when the suffering seems to get worse.
 Many of us think of allergy season as starting in the spring, when you can sense the high amounts of pollen filling the air with every budding leaf and unfurling flower you pass.
 But did you know that summer has its own allergy season — where grass can be a main culprit — and so does the fall, when ragweed is a top allergy offender?
 If you live in a part of the country that’s on the warmer side, you might experience painful allergy symptoms year-round, especially if you spend a lot of time outside.

 But allergies are not just a problem outdoors: Millions of Americans experience year-round allergy symptoms, regardless of when pollen or ragweed season starts and ends.
 These symptoms are mainly caused by indoor allergens like dust mites, pet dander, and mold.
-Before you ask what are some natural remedies for allergies, it’s important what what’s causing your specific allergy symptoms.
+Before you ask about natural remedies for allergies, it’s important to know what’s causing your specific allergy symptoms.
 Consider consulting an allergist who can administer tests and determine the exact allergens affecting you.
-From there, it will be easier to discuss a treatment plan — and start looking into what home remedies for allergies can work for you.
+From there, it will be easier to discuss a treatment plan — and start looking into which home remedies for allergies can work for you.

 What are some natural remedies for allergies?

 Allergy sufferers: Help is on the way.
-The following are some natural remedies for allergies that can save you from the worst symptoms that these seasons bring about: sneezing, congestion, coughing, and runny, itchy eyes — the list goes on.
+The following are some natural remedies for allergies that can save you from sneezing, congestion, coughing, and runny, itchy eyes — the list goes on.
 It's enough to make you want to hide indoors, isn’t it?